valkey-io/valkey-doc/docs/reference/protocol-spec.md

 The first upper-case word after the `-`, up to the first space or newline, represents the kind of error returned.
 This word is called an _error prefix_.
-Note that the error prefix is a convention used by Redis rather than part of the RESP error type.
+Note that the error prefix is a convention used by Valkey rather than part of the RESP error type.

-For example, in Redis, `ERR` is a generic error, whereas `WRONGTYPE` is a more specific error that implies that the client attempted an operation against the wrong data type.
+For example, in Valkey, `ERR` is a generic error, whereas `WRONGTYPE` is a more specific error that implies that the client attempted an operation against the wrong data type.
 The error prefix allows the client to understand the type of error returned by the server without checking the exact error message.

 A client implementation can return different types of exceptions for various errors, or provide a generic way for trapping errors by directly providing the error name to the caller as a string.